jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 90 Before we perform an act, our feeling's eagerness will seldom allow us to think about what we are doing.

-Our violent emotions discolour our views even when we are trying to= place ourselves in another person's situation, and regard the objects that interest us as how they will naturally appear to another person.
+Our violent emotions discolour our views even when we are trying to: place ourselves in another person's situation, and regard the objects that interest us as how they will naturally appear to another person.
 The fury of our own feelings constantly calls us back to our own place, where everything appears magnified and misrepresented by self-love.
 We can obtain only instantaneous glimpses of how those objects would appear to others.

-These glimpses=
+These glimpses:
-vanish in a moment, and
+- vanish in a moment, and
-are not altogether just, even while they last.
+- are not altogether just, even while they last.

-We cannot even for that moment= divest ourselves entirely of the heat inspired by our situation, and consider what we are about to do with complete impartiality.
+We cannot even for that moment:
+- divest ourselves entirely of the heat inspired by our situation, and
+- consider what we are about to do with complete impartiality.

-As father Malebranche says, the passions all= justify themselves, and seem reasonable and proportional to their objects, as long as we continue to feel them.
+As father Malebranche says, the passions all:
+- justify themselves, and
+- seem reasonable and proportional to their objects, as long as we continue to feel them.

 We protect our ego through self-deceit, a weakness of humans which creates half of the disorders of human life

-91 We can enter more coolly into the indifferent spectator's feeling whens=
+91 We can enter more coolly into the indifferent spectator's feeling whens:
 - the action is over and
 - the feelings which prompted it have subsided.